AlvinZC4/Good-README-Generator/Generated/README.md

-# The Budget Tracker
+# Hacker News Algolia Web Scrapper

-  The Budget Tracker is an application that allows the user to manage their budget by displaying how much money the user currently has and keeping up with all of their transactions.
+  The Hacker News Algolia Web Scrapper is an application that allows the user to search for articles by title and the app will return 20 results that will display the title of the article, the author.
+The title of the article is a link that will take the user to the article if clicked.

   ![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)